 We have a joint venture in London, Boston, and Japan at present.
-We also plan for more new venture in western countries.
+We also plan for a more new venture in western countries.
 We also have an E-commerce business in Japan through dyantra.com.

-Most of the clothes in these ventures are accessories which are of the free size and we also produce fusion clothes with local attires also.
+Most of the clothes in these ventures are accessories which are of free size and we also produce fusion clothes with local attires also.
 Basically, they have a reference sample of our collection, if any customer wants it they send the orders with their measurement to us and we produce it here in Ladakh according to their taste and fitting and ship back to the client directly.
 Basically, we run the business from here, rest joint ventures are based on a modular basis with fewer samples.

-Q. In the last six years, how the taste of people has changed over time for the traditional costumes?
+Q. In the last six years, how the taste of people has changed over time for traditional costumes?
 What kind of changes do you see?

 Before Jigmat Couture in Leh, there is no option for fine traditional dresses though there were many tailor shops, it solely depends on how tailor makes a garment for the people.
-But from last six years, we have given finest workmanship, varieties of fabrics, silhouette and above all promoted Ladakhi costume in many major events, exhibition both national and international platforms.
+But from last six years, we have given the finest workmanship, varieties of fabrics, silhouette and above all promoted Ladakhi costume in many major events, exhibition both national and international platforms.
 Our clients are proud to wear our brand as it is handmade, made in Ladakh, authentic, local sustainable economy, best of quality.
 Now locals are conscious and proud of wearing traditional costumes.

 People had changed their mentality toward traditional costume and prefer it when they see the good fittings, varieties fabrics and best of workmanship.
-The style and quality of products made them attract to own it.
+The style and quality of products made them attractive to own it.
 We also heard people saying that this is the investment because it is useful for the future generation especially with Bok and Logor.

 Q. With the change in time, what new designs are going to bring in the market?